 The short history of translation

-Last Updated On: July 13, 2021 by admin
+Last Updated On: August 18, 2021 by admin

 Early translators helped in the dissemination of ideas and philosophies and were certainly instrumental in promoting trade as well.
 There is historical evidence of translation services being used to translate Indian medical knowledge into Ancient Greek, for instance, as well as translating Greek philosophy into Arabic in Baghdad.
-These ideas then re entered Europe via the Moslem conquest in Spain and elsewhere from the eighth century onwards.
+These ideas then re-entered Europe via the Moslem conquest in Spain and elsewhere from the eighth century onwards.

 More recently, the need to translate the Bible into other languages gave rise to a spurt in the translation services industry but the growth in the number of translators who translated works of fiction as well as non-fiction from one language into another is largely undocumented.
 As the number of works of fiction grew worldwide throughout the twentieth century, the need for translation services to translate works in English into other languages and vice versa also grew.
 This sort of translation naturally expanded into the translation of TV series, film, and other genres as the demand for foreign programs grew worldwide.

 The need for effective and professional translation services has probably never been greater than today simply because of the volume of movement of people all over the world.
 The translation is needed for travel, business and trade, migration, the Internet, intergovernmental cooperation, and communication, just to mention a few areas.